xoscar/image-store/frontend/README.md

 ### Style-Components

-The styled-component library becomes very handy when it comes to create extendible components based on a specific set of styles, it contains a `ThemeProvider` tha can be used to store the overall styling rules, like spacing, colors, fonts, etc.
+The styled-components library becomes very handy when it comes to create extendible components based on a specific set of styles, it contains a `Themeprovider` tha can be used to store the overall styling rules, like spacing, colors, fonts, etc.

 ### Storybook